Unidata/python-workshop/setup.md

 - [git](http://git-scm.com/downloads)
 - [conda](http://continuum.io/downloads)

-If working in a Unix or Mac OS X environment, make sure `git` and `conda` are one your path.
+If working in a Unix or Mac OS X environment, make sure `git` and `conda` are on your path.

 You will also need a text editor you are comfortable working with.
-On Unix or OS X this can be vi, emacs, gedit, or pico.
+On Unix or OS X this can be `vi`, `emacs`, `gedit`, or `pico`.
 On Windows, you can use notepad.

 ### Option 2, Vagrant

 Vagrant is free, open-source software to create virtual environments.
 In practical terms, this means Vagrant is an alternative option to easily set up the workshop environment.
 [Instructions for working with Vagrant](https://github.com/Unidata/unidata-python-workshop/blob/master/VAGRANT_README.md).

-## Setup at start of Workshop
+## Setup at start of workshop

-The workshop instructors will guide through the following.
+The workshop instructors will guide you through the following steps:

 - Login to github.